Beyond Factual Accuracy: Evaluating Coverage of Diverse Factual Information in Long-form Text Generation: Related Work

 \textbf{Topic Coverage and Diversity} Research on evaluating topic coverage has roots in information retrieval, where metrics like $\alpha$-nDCG \cite{clarke2008novelty} and S-Recall were used to assess the topical diversity of search results.
 The concept of diversity in evaluating generated text can encompass various interpretations, including lexical diversity (analyzing the variety of words used) and topical diversity (assessing the range of topics covered).
 In the context of text generation, recent work has explored various approaches to measuring lexical diversity, including term overlap self-similarity such as Self-BLEU \cite{self-bleu} and the proportion of distinct unigrams and bigrams in generated responses \cite{li-etal-2016-diversity}.
 However, research on evaluation of topical diversity in LLMs is currently limited.

 \textbf{LLM Evaluation Frameworks} Several frameworks have been proposed for evaluating different aspects of LLM performance, including factuality \cite{min-etal-2023-factscore,song-etal-2024-veriscore} and dialogue quality \cite{mehri2020usr}.
 Concurrent to this research, the AutoNuggetizer framework \cite{pradeep2024initialnuggetevaluationresults} used LLMs to generate and assess the coverage of nuggets in text.
-However, in that framework, the nuggets were specific claims rather than higher-level subtopics.
-Moreover, AutoNuggetizer solely focuses on nugget coverage and does not consider factuality of responses.
+The EXAM++ framework \cite{farzi2024exambasedevaluationapproachtraditional} evaluates information coverage by checking if system responses can answer query-related exam questions, focusing on high-level answerability.
+In contrast, our work provides more fine-grained explainability by aligning individual atomic claims with retrieved evidence to verify both factual accuracy and aspect coverage at a more granular level.
+This allows us to not only assess if an aspect is covered, but also identify the specific claims and evidence supporting that coverage.

 Our work builds upon these foundations, specifically addressing the challenge of evaluating topic coverage in long-form text generation while considering factuality at the same time.

 Queries that require a long-form response, e.g., complex non-factoid questions, are often associated with multiple aspects.
 The response to these queries often include multiple claims, some of which may be factually accurate, while others may be inaccurate.
 An ideal response to these queries should not only contain factually accurate claims, but should also leave no aspect or perspective unaddressed.
 For instance, an ideal answer to a question about a legislation should cover perspectives from all political parties.
 An ideal answer to a question about the impact of a food or a medication on health should cover both positive, neutral, and negative perspectives.
 However, no existing evaluation metric can evaluate both factual accuracy and aspect coverage in long-form text generation.
 To address these, given a long output $y$ produced in response to an input $x$, the \framework framework computes two main scores: \textit{factuality score} and \textit{coverage score}.